Zeke Bratkowski: Playing career

+Chicago Bears

 Bratkowski was selected 17th overall in the second round of the 1953 NFL draft by the Chicago Bears as a "future choice" after his redshirt junior season, then played his fifth-year senior season at Georgia in 1953.
 He joined the Bears as a rookie in 1954.
 He started the first game of the season with a 64-yard touchdown pass, but was benched after completing just one of his next 11 passes with four interceptions.
 After George Blanda was lost for the season with a separated shoulder in mid-November, Bratkowski entered the game and threw three more interceptions in the loss.
 However, he started and won the last four games of the season, despite ten interceptions in those games for a franchise rookie record 17 on the season.